lulualulu/slack-alfred-workflow/README.md

 ---
 # How to import slack private channel

-Since the original project has been closed, I'm just Forking it over to share how to import slack private channel.
+Since the original project has been closed, I'm just Forking it over to share how to import slack private channel and external user.

 1, Open The Slack on browser
 https://app.slack.com/client/